 3. Apply for the Title Loan

-4. Get Approved
+4. Get Approved for your Title Loan

 Approval is also easy since Title loans do not require a credit check, your vehicle is your credit.
 Another advantage of a no credit check loan is no hard inquiry on your credit report, so applying will not affect you credit score.
 Getting approved for your loan is simple after you apply.

-Assuming your requested loan amount is less than 50% of your vehicle’s value and results in a payment you can afford, your loan should be approved.
 It is possible the lender may adjust the approval amount based on the vehicle appraisal.
 In most states you can borrow up to 50% of the vehicle’s value.
 This doesn’t always mean you should, however.
 Which brings us the the next step, determining how much you should borrow.

-5. Determine how much you need to Borrow
+5. Determine how much to Borrow

 This is another important step when learning how to get a title loan.
 It is also one that is often overlooked and skipped over by the lender.
 Many lenders will try to guide you toward borrowing the maximum allowable amount.
 All you have to do is visit lenders’ sites and you will find plenty of “How much cash can I get?” forms to submit, with no “How much will this Cost?” forms.
 This is for a reason, most lenders want you to borrow the maximum without thinking about how much it will cost to repay.
 They are counting on you needing money quickly with few other options.

 From the preparation, you should already have an amount that will meet your needs and result in a payment you can afford.
 Now that the lender has provided the maximum amount you can borrow, compare that with the amount you need to cover your expense.
 Adjust this as needed based on your lender’s costs.